VJAI/Safe/README.md

 ## What?

-Safe is a hybrid mobile app that helps to store photos safely using AES256 encryption.
-Safe runs successfully in iOS and Android platforms.
+Safe is a hybrid mobile app that helps to store photos safely.
+The stored photos are encrypted using AES-256 encryption algorithm.
+Safe runs successfully in both iOS and Android platforms.

 ## Why?

-Safe is created in the aim to help developers to teach them how to architect a hybrid mobile app using client-side technologies.
+Safe is created in the aim to guide developers how to architect a hybrid mobile app using client-side technologies.

 ## How?

 Safe is built using Cordova with plethora of client-side technologies like Backbone, Underscore, RequireJs and Handebars.
-Ratchet is used to decorate the look and feel.
+Ratchet is used to provide the look and feel for the app.

 ## Setting up your machine

-Node, Grunt and Bower are used to assist the development of Safe.
-Cordova is used to build safe.
-You should install these tools before you can build and run the app in your machine or device.
+Node, Grunt and Bower are required to assist the development of the app.
+Cordova is needed to build the app.
+You should install these tools to build, run and deploy Safe.

-Safe is browser runnable! means, you can run and debug directly in the browser instead of using an emulator or a device.
-For running in emulator or deploying in a real device you need to configure your machine based on the <a href="https://cordova.apache.org/docs/en/4.0.0/guide_platforms_index.md.html#Platform%20Guides" target="_blank">platform guidelines</a>.
+Safe is browser runnable!
+You can run and debug directly in the browser for testing purpose.
+For running in emulator or deploying in a real device you need to setup your machine.
+The <a href="https://cordova.apache.org/docs/en/4.0.0/guide_platforms_index.md.html#Platform%20Guides" target="_blank">cordova platform docs</a> will guide you to setup your machine for iOS and Android platforms.

-For iOS, you need Mac and also you should subscribe to the Apple Developer Program.
-For Android, you can use Windows or Mac.
+For iOS, you need a Mac machine.
+You should also have to subscribe to the Apple Developer Program.

+For Android, you can use either Windows or Mac.

 ## Running Safe

 Once you've Node, Grunt CLI, Bower and Cordova installed in your machine then you can build and run Safe.

-After downloading the sourcecode, you might have to modify couple of properties in Gruntfile.js before executing any Grunt command.
+You might have to modify couple of properties in Gruntfile.js before executing any Grunt command.

 ### `supported` property

-The `supported` property in the `config` object is used to control the platforms that Safe supports.
-As default, I'm assuming you are using Mac and you've both iOS and Android platforms configured successfully.
-If you are using Windows or you've configured only a single platform then you should update this property accordingly.
+The `supported` property in the `config` object is and array that is used to specify the platforms that you've configured in your machine.
+As default, I'm assuming you've both iOS and Android platforms configured.
+If you are using Windows or you've only a single platform configured then you should update this property accordingly.

-For ex., if you are using Windows.. obviously you've only the android platform configured then,
+For ex., if you are using Windows then obviously you've only the android platform configured, so the value of the `supported` property is `['android']`.

 ```
 var config = {